nat-n/poethepoet/README.rst

   type = "virtualenv"
   location = "myvenv"

 See below for more details.

 Usage without poetry
 ====================

 Poe the Poet was originally intended for use alongside poetry.
 But it works just as well with any other kind of virtualenv, or standalone.
 This behaviour is configurable via the :toml:`tool.poe.executor` global option (see above).

 By default poe will run tasks in the poetry managed environment, if the pyproject.toml contains a :toml:`tool.poetry` section.
 If it doesn't then poe looks for a virtualenv to use from :bash:`./.venv` or :bash:`./venv` relative to the pyproject.toml file.
 Otherwise it falls back to running tasks without any special environment management.

 Composing tasks into graphs (Experimental)
 ==========================================

-You can define tasks that depend on other tasks, and optionally capture and reuse the output of those tasks, thus defining and execution graph of tasks.
-This is done by uses the *deps* task option, or if you want to capture the output of the upstream task to pass it to the present task the *uses* option, as demonstrated below.
+You can define tasks that depend on other tasks, and optionally capture and reuse the output of those tasks, thus defining an execution graph of tasks.
+This is done by using the *deps* task option, or if you want to capture the output of the upstream task to pass it to the present task then specify the *uses* option, as demonstrated below.

 .. code-block:: toml